Last updated on October 12th, 2017 at 01:36 pm

 Let’s face it, there are times (sometimes more often than not) that springing for an expensive activity with your family just isn’t in the budget.
 Plus, who said that you have to spend lots of money to have fun?

 Our friends over at Visit Indy gave us some fantastic suggestions of things to do while you are in town that are free or almost free!

-Free (or almost free) things to do in Indianapolis
+Free (or almost free) things to do with kids in Indianapolis

 1. Take a walk!

 Did you know that there is a trail that runs along the canal in the heart of downtown?
 It is 8 miles long and offers space for walkers, bikers, or just families to enjoy being together.
 It is a fantastic spot to sightsee or people watch!

 Before you stop me, there is a caveat to this free fun.
 The first Thursday of the month from 4 – 8 pm, the Target Free Family night takes place.
 So, plan a long weekend in town and check out this museum.
 If you haven’t read it before, take a look at our experience here.

 3. Explore 100 acres at the Indianapolis Museum of Art